Bicriteria Multidimensional Mechanism Design with Side Information: Problem formulation, example applications, and weakest-type VCG

 \begin{theorem} Let $\bTheta$ be a convex joint type space.
 The weakest-type VCG mechanism is incentive compatible and individually rational.
-Furthermore, it is revenue-optimal among all efficient, incentive compatible, and individually rational mechanisms. \end{theorem}
+Furthermore, it maximizes revenue among all efficient, incentive compatible, and individually rational mechanisms. \end{theorem}